 Whittier College believes that a student's spiritual and religious growth is an important dimension of their overall education.
-The Interfaith Programs department encourages you to explore questions about spirituality, values, and beliefs as part of your intellectual journey.
+The Interfaith Programs encourage you to explore questions about spirituality, values, and beliefs as part of your intellectual journey.

-Under the umbrella of Whittier's Cultural Center, Interfaith Programs seeks to foster religious and spiritual diversity within the student body.
-To that end, its mission is two-fold.
+Under the umbrella of Whittier's Cultural Center, Interfaith Programs seek to foster religious and spiritual diversity within the student body.
+To that end, their mission is two-fold.
 First, existing student religious/spiritual groups are given the support they need to pursue their respective goals.
 Second, interfaith programming is geared toward cultivating a campus-wide commitment to religious awareness, acceptance, and dialogue.

 With its roots as a Quaker college, Whittier has a number of spiritually-minded clubs that offer students of all faiths the opportunity to bond with others who share their religious conviction.
 Students are also provided the chance to explore and debate the beliefs, history, the place of religion in modern society, in particular on a college campus and the often politicization of religious sects.

 The Newman Club promotes and participates in Catholic gatherings, sharing its faith in a variety of ways.
 The group provides educational, religious, cultural, and social activities both on and off the campus with the purpose of sharing and growing in faith.
 Contact: email@example.com

-For a full list of student clubs and organizations, click here.
+See a full list of student clubs and organizations.